-Wean when the calf has reached approximately 45% of their expected finished weight.
+Wean when the calf has reached approximately 45% of its expected finished weight.
 For example, a steer that finishes at 1,300 lb. should be weaned at 585 lb.

 Belly up to the bunk

-Water and feed intake are the biggest keys to keeping cattle healthy during the weaning process.
+Water and feed intake are the biggest keys to keeping weaned calves healthy.
 Make sure they have easy access to both.

 Dietary starch contributes to marbling development over time so include starch, such as corn, in the weaning diet.
 Distillers grains or corn gluten feed are excellent protein sources, but not high in starch.
 Since marbling matters, those co-products of corn processing shouldn’t make up more than 20% of a diet to continue laying down more of that intramuscular fat.

 Nutrient amount is as important as the source.
 The surest way to put the brakes on marbling is to move calves from a high-energy diet to a lower energy growing diet.
 Instead, target 2 to 2.5 lb. of gain per day during the 45-day preconditioning period.

 Consult your nutritionist and veterinarian to determine if feed additives (ionophores, antibiotics, direct-fed microbials) are a good fit for maintaining health in your postweaning ration.